Native Biotope Aquarium

 Its habitats are highly-seasonal in nature with annual monsoons bringing about severe increases in water depth, flow-rate and turbidity.
 Appears locally endemic to southern Karnataka state, southwestern India where it's known only from the Kumaradhara-Netravati river system.

-Type locality is South Canara, India, although it apparently relates to a spot close to Uppnangudi where the Kumaradhara and Netravati merge.
+The type locality is South Canara, India, although it apparently relates to a spot close to Uppnangudi where the Kumaradhara and Netravati merge.

 Description of the underwater landscape of the biotope: